Tintype Photographer

 Megan Snook

 The tintype was the first means by which the workers of the world could afford to have their likeness reproduced.
-Commissioning a painting or an expensive daguerreotype photograph were not accessible means of having one’s image preserved for all of time.
-With the invention of the tintype, mothers and lovers could look upon their beloveds faces long after they had gone.
+The average person did not posses the means to commission a painting or having a daguerreotype made.
+Before the mid 19th century, most people only had letters and their memories to hold on to.
+With the invention of the tintype, mothers could look upon the faces of their children, lovers could hold the visage of their beloved, long after they had gone.

 In honor of this I give you “The People’s Portraiture”